danielcbit/apcctrl/doc/manual/manual.rst

 possibly other machines as well).
 The remaining UPSes are powering additional machines.

-Apcupsd can work quite well in this environment by running one instance of apcupsd on the UPS server for each UPS to be controlled.
-That is, you install a single copy of apcupsd but launch it multiple times using different configuration files and scripts.
-(Older versions of apcupsd required you to actually compile the daemon multiple times with different ``configure`` options.
+apcctrl can work quite well in this environment by running one instance of apcctrl on the UPS server for each UPS to be controlled.
+That is, you install a single copy of apcctrl but launch it multiple times using different configuration files and scripts.
+(Older versions of apcctrl required you to actually compile the daemon multiple times with different ``configure`` options.
 This is no longer required, as all necessary adjustments can be made in ``apcctrl.conf``.)

-Additionally, you will run one instance of apcupsd on each of the machines you wish to be shut down.
-You will configure each of these apcupsd's to use the 'net' driver to read UPS status from the proper instance of apcupsd on the UPS server.
+Additionally, you will run one instance of apcctrl on each of the machines you wish to be shut down.
+You will configure each of these apcctrl's to use the 'net' driver to read UPS status from the proper instance of apcctrl on the UPS server.
 See `NIS Server/Client Configuration Using the Net Driver`_ for more information on the 'net' driver and setting up net clients.